carbonplan/carbon-removal-application/markdown/supplements/surface-mineralization.md

-Application Supplement: Surface Mineralization
+# Application Supplement: Surface Mineralization

+_(Made available under a CC0 license)_

-(Only fill out this supplement if it applies to you) Source Material and Physical Footprint
+_Only fill out this supplement if it applies to you_

+Source Material and Physical Footprint
 What source material are you using, and how do you procure it?
 <100 words